Luna command-line tool documentation

 Note that Luna by defaults

-add in some default annotaton remappings, to help working with
+add in some default annotaton remappings for sleep stages, e.g.

 Spaces in channel and annotation names